+Table 2 provides a summary of the sample characteristics.
+A larger cohort of children completed working memory tasks and had linked education data containing age, gender, and ethnicity (n = 15,154), and a subset of these children were also enrolled in Born in Bradford (n = 5976).

 Statistical analyses

 Working memory outcomes are described by socioeconomic position and ethnicity using mean percentage correct scores and 95% confidence intervals.
 In addition to the mean percentage correct scores, we also present unstandardized regression coefficients and 95% confidence intervals for each of the independent variables (age, socioeconomic position, and ethnicity) on working memory.
-Regression coefficients were produced using simple linear regression in Stata-16 .
-A statistically significant effect is not enough to inform us about the practical significance of an effect and depends heavily on a samples size , so we use regression coefficients and 95% confidence intervals as measures of effect size.
+Regression coefficients were produced using simple linear regression in Stata-16 (44).
+A statistically significant effect is not enough to inform us about the practical significance of an effect and depends heavily on a sample’s size (45), so we use regression coefficients and 95% confidence intervals as measures of effect size.
 The regression coefficients provide the predicted mean difference in percentage correct on each working memory task, between the baseline group and every other group.

 First, we report the unstandardized coefficients and 95% confidence intervals for working memory by age differences in months.
 The coefficients from the age analysis are used as a benchmark for the regression coefficients in the socioeconomic position and ethnicity analysis – this allows a comparison of the magnitude of the effect between the socioeconomic and ethnic groups to differences in age.
 Next, we produced coefficients for working memory by socioeconomic position and ethnic group.
 The baseline group for socioeconomic position is the least deprived group, and the baseline group for ethnicity is the ethnic majority group (White British).
 Finally, responses by socioeconomic position are analysed within the two main ethnic groups (White British and Pakistani).
-We report mean working memory scores and 95% confidence intervals for all 3 working memory tasks across White British and Pakistani participants for two measures of SEP: (1) subjective financial status and (2) ethnic-specific socioeconomic position groups.
+We report mean working memory scores and 95% confidence intervals for all 3 working memory tasks across White British and Pakistani participants for two measures of socioeconomic position: (1) subjective financial status and (2) ethnic-specific socioeconomic position groups.
 We then produced the coefficients for working memory by the ethnic-specific measure of socioeconomic position, with the regressions stratified by ethnic group.
 We did not do this for subjective financial status as this was a variable included in the ethnic-specific measure, and the pattern of results appeared to be similar across both measures.

 Results